laxmanpokhrel/xmanscript-has-error-boundary/readme.md

 The default error component looks like this:
 ![default error component](./src/assets/img/default_error_component.png "")

  Note: For `typescript` projects if you want to type the return type of `hasErrorBoundary`, it is typed as `GoodComponent`.
+It's a generic type so you might need to give suitable type, else `GoodComponent<any>` will work perfectly.

 Happy Coding 🚀.